 What policy should the medical claim be filed under?

 Usually, when you visit your doctor, a claim is filed under your own personal health insurance policy.
 If you are injured in a car accident, however, the at-fault driver’s insurance company will ultimately be responsible for the cost of those treatments.
 The dilemma many victims face is that car accident claims often take some time to settle, but in the meantime, medical treatment is needed and bills pile up.
 Options can include having these expenses covered by your own health insurance provider and seeking reimbursement for those expenses in your car accident claim.
 Typically, Virginia law does not allow for subrogation in these situations (where your health insurance company is reimbursed for the medical costs they covered for your injuries), but this can be a gray area depending on what type of health care coverage you have.
 Your Virginia car accident attorney can examine your situation and let you know exactly how this law will apply in your situation.

 Contact a Virginia Beach Personal Injury Attorney with Our Firm for Assistance

 A Virginia car accident attorney understands that when a person is injured in a car accident, it can often be a confusing and overwhelming time.
 Not only are you dealing with the pain and recovery of the injuries, but you also may be dealing with financial issues, worried how you will pay the medical bills for your treatment and the income you are losing from being unable to work.

-Here at Shapiro & Appleton, we have been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible outcome under the circumstances of your case.
+We have been advocating for injured clients since 1985 and will do all we can to ensure you receive the best possible outcome under the circumstances of your case.
 If you would like to meet with one of our skilled Virginia car accident attorneys to find out how we can help, call us today at (833) 997-1774 for a free case evaluation.